K-KSREE/Amazon_clone/README.md

-# Amazon_clone
+# Amazon-clone

 This is a demonstration of clone of amazon.com webpage.
 <br>
-Author - Kavya Sree
+Author - Kavya Sree kusuma